Rivalz-ai/ADCS-docs/MultipleInputV4.md

 # II.
 Initial Request.

-The initial request starts the data processing pipeline by providing the source data that flows through the various providers and adaptors.
-In ADCS onchain usescase, it is the event that emitted after the user call a `Request()` function on their consumer contract.
-An initial should have these properties:
+An Initial Request is like pressing the "Start" button for the ADCS system.
+It should have these properties:

 ```json
 {